Asclepias: Uses

-and during World War II both Nazi Germany and the US attempted to use it as a source of natural rubber, although no record of large-scale success has been found.
+Milkweed sap contains about two percent latex, and during World War II both Nazi Germany and the US attempted to use it as a source of natural rubber, although no record of large-scale success has been found.

 Many milkweed species also contain cardiac glycoside poisons that inhibit animal cells from maintaining a proper K^{+}, Ca^{2+} concentration gradient.
 As a result, many peoples of South America and Africa used arrows poisoned with these glycosides to fight and hunt more effectively.
 Some milkweeds are toxic enough to cause death when animals consume large quantities of the plant.
 Some milkweeds also cause mild dermatitis in some who come in contact with them.
 Nonetheless, some species can be made edible if properly processed.